Jo Lual-Acuil: Sandringham Sabres (2024)

 In June 2024, Lual-Acuil played one game for the Sandringham Sabres of the NBL1 South during the 2024 NBL1 season.
 He then played for the Sacramento Kings during the 2024 NBA Summer League.

 Liaoning Flying Leopards (2024)

 On September 14, 2024, Lual-Acuil joined the Liaoning Flying Leopards of the Chinese Basketball Association.
 On November 14, his contract was terminated.

 Manisa Basket (2024–2025)

 On December 8, 2024, Lual-Acuil signed with Manisa Basket of the Turkish Basketbol Süper Ligi (BSL).

 Al Ittihad (2025)

 In May 2025, Lual-Acuil signed with Al Ittihad Alexandria from Egypt to play in the 2025 BAL season's playoffs, returning for a second straight year in the BAL.

-Perth Wildcats (2025–present)
+Perth Wildcats and Al Ahly Ly (2025–present)

 On 22 July 2025, Lual-Acuil signed a two-year deal with the Perth Wildcats, returning to the NBL for a third stint.
+In 2025–26, he averaged 17.0 points, 6.8 rebounds and 1.5 blocks per game.

+In March 2026, Lual-Acuil joined Al Ahly Ly of the Libyan Basketball League and Basketball Africa League, returning to the team for a second stint.

 National team

 In 2022, Lual-Acuil was selected to play for the South Sudanese national team in the FIBA World Cup Qualifiers.